Features of the Curriculum

 Curriculum & Requirements Table

-Students in YOKOHAMA Socrates Program must earn at least 124 credits in total and the minimum amount of credits set by each course category and/or element as well as successfully completing all compulsory courses.
+Students in the YOKOHAMA Socrates Program must earn at least 124 credits in total and the minimum amount of credits set by each course category and/or element as well as successfully completing all compulsory courses.
 You can learn about the characteristics of each category and element of courses from here.

-Japanese Language and General Education28
+Japanese Language and General Education | 28 | |

-Other Elective Courses
+Other Elective Courses | ||

 Flow of Studies

-You will learn about issues relating to social resilience and sustainability from a wide range of Specialized Courses.
-You will also join two of four Workshops from the following themes: Social and Cultural Studies, History and Geography, Environmental Studies, and Policy Management and Development.
+2nd and 3rd Years Students learn about issues relating to social resilience and sustainability from a wide range of Specialized Courses.
+Additionally, students select and join two of four Workshops from the following themes: Social and Cultural Studies, History and Geography, Environmental Studies, and Governance and Development.

-Sustainability and Resilience, Social and Cultural Studies, History and Geography, Environmental Studies, Policy Management and Development, International Japanese Studies, Area Studies, Academic Skills, Social Research Method, International relations, Citizenship, Global Business and Economics, Social welfare, Gender and Sexuality, Diversity & inclusion, Human Security.
+Topics of Specialization Sustainability and Resilience, Social and Cultural Studies, History and Geography, Environmental Studies, Policy Management and Development, International Japanese Studies, Area Studies, Academic Skills, Social Research Method, International relations, Citizenship, Global Business and Economics, Social welfare, Gender and Sexuality, Diversity & inclusion, Human Security.

 Introduction of Courses

-The workshop offers a workshop-type class related to the Sustainable Development Goals (SDGs).The students applied their acquired knowledge about SDGs from the previous semester and organized their own SDGs workshops.
+The workshop offers a workshop-type class related to the Sustainable Development Goals (SDGs).
+By 2025, the SDGs workshop, organized by international students, will celebrate its fifth anniversary.
+Each year, the workshop primarily features presentations and engaging activities, such as games in basic Japanese, offering children in daycare a valuable opportunity to learn about the SDGs from various perspectives.
+The photo captures the activities from 2022.
+Students applied their acquired knowledge about SDGs from the lectures and discussions and organized their own SDGs workshops.
 During the class of Fall 2022, the students organized a series of three workshops with a daycare in Yokohama city.
 In the first session, students introduced their countries and held a mini workshop about environmental problems.
 In the second session, they created a play incorporating themes of environmental and gender issues.
 In the final session, a flea market was organized for children to bring in their "used toys."
 The goal of the flea market was to experience the main idea of Goal 12: Responsible Consumption and Production.

 Yokohama Studies